Linconnaire/Dubai-Property-Rent-Analysis/README.md

 ### Data Collection

-The dataset used was source from Ejari System which is a Dubai government website for managing rental transaction.
-The link is [here](https://www.dubaipulse.gov.ae/data/dld-registration/dld_rent_contracts-open).
-Over 6 million row and 28 column of rents contract data from 2014 onwards were used for this project
+The dataset used was source from [Ejari System](https://www.dubaipulse.gov.ae/data/dld-registration/dld_rent_contracts-open) which is a Dubai government website for managing rental transaction.
+Over 6 million row and 28 column of rents contract data from 2014 onwards were used for this project.

 ### Data Cleaning & Transformation